krewenki/php-docraptor/README.markdown

 ##Options

 ###HTTPS or HTTP
 By default, PHP-DocRaptor submits requests over https.
-You can choose to submit via http, if that's your preference, by passing an argument to the *setSecure()* method (true for https, false for http):
+You can choose to submit via http by passing an argument to the *setSecure()* method (true for https, false for http):

 	$docRaptor->setSecure(false);

 NB!
 It IS not secure, you're basically broadcasting your api key over the network.